smart-data-models/dataModel.GBFS/gbfs/doc/spec.md

         ^[a-z]{2,3}(-[A-Z]{2})?$:
           properties:
             feeds:
-              description: 'An array of all of the feeds that are published by the auto-discovery file.
-Each element in the array is an object with the keys below.'
+              description: An array of all of the feeds that are published by the auto-discovery file.
+Each element in the array is an object with the keys below.
               items:
                 properties:
                   name:
-                    description: 'Key identifying the type of feed this is.
-The key must be the base file name defined in the spec for the corresponding feed type.'
+                    description: Key identifying the type of feed this is.
+The key must be the base file name defined in the spec for the corresponding feed type.
                     enum:
                       - gbfs
                       - gbfs_versions